webdataset/webdataset/README.md

 sink.close()
 ```

+Storing data as Python pickles allows most common Python datatypes to be stored, it is lossless, and the format is fast to decode.
+However, it is uncompressed and cannot be read by non-Python programs.
+It's often better to choose other storage formats, e.g.,
+taking advantage of common image compression formats.

 If you know that the input is an image and the output is an integer class, you can also write something like this:

 ```Python